University of Cambridge and Hearth Advisors

 The lesson plans included in this water curriculum are:

-Funding for this research was generously provided by grants from the UK’s Ecosystem Services for Poverty Alleviation (ESPA) programme, which was a joint initiative of the UK Department for International Development (DFID), Natural Environment Research Council (NERC) and Economic and Social Research Council (ESRC).
-Funding was also provided by the University of Cambridge’s Economic and Social Research Council Impact Acceleration Account.
+Funding for this research was generously provided by grants from the UK’s Ecosystem Services for Poverty Alleviation (ESPA) programme, a joint initiative of the UK Department of International Development (DFID), Natural Environment Research Council (NERC), and Economic and Social Research Council (ESRC).
+The University of Cambridge’s Economic and Social Research Council Impact Acceleration Account also provided funding.
 The Oxonian India Foundation funded the graphics design of the curriculum materials.

-The individuals and organisations that contributed to the research and the development of these resources are gratefully acknowledged below.
+The individuals and organisations contributing to the research and the development of these resources are gratefully acknowledged below.

 At the University of Cambridge: Elizabeth Barker, Eszter Kovacs, Natasha Michael, Tom Niven, Bhaskar Vira.

-At The Hearth Education Advisors: Disha Malhotra, Mira Manini Tiwari, Shashank Vira.
+At Hearth Advisors: Disha Malhotra, Mira Manini Tiwari, Shashank Vira.

 At CEDAR: Chetan Agarwal, Devendra Chauhan, Vijay Guleria, Anvita Pandey, Manya Singh, Nuvodita Singh, Vishal Singh, Rajesh Thadani.